 More and more I have seen clients that are lacking in zinc.
 Yes, the simple form of zinc!

 Being deficient in zinc is a very serious issue that if left unknown can lead to major health challenges.
-Some signs of being zinc-deficient are listed below and just know chronic stress, lack of vitamin D, older age, smoking, and alcoholism can cause major zinc deficiencies.
+Some signs of being zinc-deficient are listed below.
+Also, know that chronic stress, lack of vitamin D, aging, smoking, and alcoholism can also cause major zinc deficiencies.
 So how do our bodies let us know we may be lacking zinc?
 Do you have any or multiple of the following:

 -Burning mouth syndrome

 -Chronic infections, such as, but not limited to, colds, flu, gastrointestinal infections, skin infections, etc.